Rust-Simply/iriss-scripts/src/scripts/iriss-06.md

 Later in the interview they admitted they were having morale issues because their engineers were constantly getting called out of hours to fix things.

-So, it begs the question: are you moving fast if you're writing software that doesn't work?
+So, it begs the question: are you moving fast if you have to keep going back to fix your old code?

 Software engineers are not paid to write software, we're paid to solve problems.

-Tests are what make sure we solved the problem and by automating our tests they make sure we don't accidentally "unsolve" it further down the line.
+Tests are what make sure we solved the right problem and by automating our tests we make sure we don't accidentally "unsolve" it further down the line.

 ## The testing Pyramid